 Save changes

-In the brand profile you’ll find a few fields that describe your company and help Semly understand its business context.
+In the brand profile you’ll find several fields that describe your company and help Semly understand its business context.

 Below you’ll find a description of the most important fields: